zfit/phasespace/README.rst

 Installing
 ----------

-To install TensorFlow PhaseSpace, run this command in your terminal:
+To install `phasespace`, run this command in your terminal:

 .. code-block:: console

     $ pip install phasespace

-This is the preferred method to install TensorFlow PhaseSpace, as it will always install the most recent stable release.
+This is the preferred method to install `phasespace`, as it will always install the most recent stable release.

 For the newest development version (in case you really need it), you can install the version from git with